drvmuk/python_portfolio/README.md

 2. rain_alert: Check if it will rain in next 12 hours and generate sms notification to bring an umbrella.
 APIs used:
         i.
 Twilio API for sending SMS.
         ii.
 Open weather API for fetching weather condition.(weather code ID is used to determine rain condition)
+3. text_speech_converter: Get newspaper from article and convert text to speech uing gTTS.